Neuromurf/VSD-coursework/README.md

 | **11.
 SPICE-Level Simulation (optional)** | **ngspice**                            | Transistor-level circuit simulation                               | [http://ngspice.sourceforge.net/](http://ngspice.sourceforge.net/)                                   |
 | **Complete End-to-End Flow**              | **OpenLane**                           | Automates most steps above into one unified flow                  | [https://github.com/The-OpenROAD-Project/OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) |

-> *Note that OpenROAD is a customisable digital place-and-route framework, while OpenLane is a user-friendly, automated RTL-to-GDSII flow built on top of OpenROAD, optimized for power, performance, and area (PPA) trade-offs.*
+> *Note: OpenROAD is a customisable digital place-and-route framework, while OpenLane is a user-friendly, automated RTL-to-GDSII flow built on top of OpenROAD, optimized for power, performance, and area (PPA) trade-offs.*

 ### OpenLane
 OpenLane is a streamlined, automated digital ASIC flow built on top of multiple open-source tools such as Yosys, OpenROAD, Magic, Netgen, KLayout, and others.
 It supports process such as RTL synthesis, Floorplanning, Placement & routing, Timing and DRC checks, and GDSII generation.